 Stop making the same mistakes over and over again

-There’s no guidebooks to sex for heterosexual men.
-Well there are, but they’re complicated and no one reads them.
-Worse yet, most of our “education” comes from hyper-masculinzed, unrealistic versions of men.
-For the generation that grew up with the internet, easy-access to porn has given way to the potential for an even less valuable sex education.
+There are no guidebooks to sex for men.
+Well, there are, but they’re complicated, and no one reads them.
+Worse yet, most of our “education” comes from hyper-masculinized, unrealistic versions of men.
+For the generation that grew up with the internet, easy access to porn has given way to the potential for even less valuable sex education.

 We won’t assign you any reading in this article, but we wanted to share some tips to keep in mind to change your thinking about sex.
 Making a few changes to your approach can make sex a much more enjoyable experience for you and your partner.
 Here are 5 you should know about.

-It’s definitely a myth that men like sex more than women.
+It’s definitely a myth that men like sex more than women (if your partner is a woman).
 That said, it’s probably fair to say that most guys become aroused and ready for sex faster and easier than most women.
 Assume this is the case with your current partner.
 Don’t wait until you’re already under the sheets to be sexy.
-Show your appreciation beforehand with physical shows of affection, a well-timed compliment, or doing something around the house she would appreciate.
+Show your appreciation beforehand with physical shows of affection, a well-timed compliment, or doing something around the house your partner would appreciate.
 This will set the stage for maximum enjoyment once you do get to the bedroom.

 Men are simple creatures when it comes to orgasms (at least compared to women).
 Around 80% of women won’t achieve an orgasm by intercourse alone.
 So don’t expect your soldier to do all the work for you.
 Focus on stimulating your partner with your mouth and hands before making your entry.
 You could also add a vibrator or other sex toy that helps stimulate the clitoris.
 Toys like that make for a great stocking stuffer year-round.

-It’s not always fair to say that it’s super simple for men to get ready for and enjoy sex while it’s a rubix cube of a puzzle for women.
+It’s not always fair to say that it’s super simple for men to get ready for and enjoy sex while it’s a Rubik"s cube of a puzzle for women.
 The truth is, some men need a bit of extra support as well.
-If you’re struggling with erectile dysfunction (ED), let us know and we can set you up with a doctor’s appointment to explore your options.
+If you’re struggling with erectile dysfunction (ED), contact your healthcare provider and, at the same time, talk to your partner about it.